Last Updated on

 Crystal River Trip with River Ventures

-Our afternoon Crystal River trip was with River Ventures.
+Our afternoon Crystal River manatee tour was a 3-hour excursion with River Ventures.
 They’re a pretty big outfit – with a large gift shop, lots of booking options, and add-ons you can buy like photos taken by their guides.
 Overall, the trip was great, but the afternoon time meant we didn’t see as many manatees.
-I also felt like our group size was a little large, when we were all clustered around one manatee in the water because it was one of the few we saw.
+I also felt like our group size was a little large, but maybe that was because we didn’t see as many manatees.

 Homosassa Springs Excursion with Snorkel With The Manatees

 Our morning Homosassa excursion was with Snorkel With The Manatees.
 They were recommended by our vacation rental office, and what I liked best about them was their small group size: 6 people is the maximum for their tours.
 They also were super friendly and really seemed to care about the manatees and local conservation.
 While the water in Homosassa wasn’t as clear, we were able to hang out in one area where manatees were passing through.
 We probably saw around 25 manatees during our 3-hour excursion, and the only other folks around were private boaters (not leading tours).

 Snorkel with the manatees allows kids 2 and older to swim with the manatees (per their website).

 The true story: I didn’t actually pet any manatees.
 I was happy just to hang out with them, but a few swam up to my mom and she did pet one (video below!).
 She said it was slimy from the algae growth on its skin.